 SERVING SELF IS EXHAUSTING

 "Self" is a very hard task-master!
-It will consume us to the point where we are exhausted, from all the focus in our mind on ourselves.
+It will consume us to the point where we are exhausted, from all the focus in our mind on ourselves and our own interests.
 That's why Jesus urged us, "Come to Me...
 All who are weary [tired of yourselves!]..."
 (Matt 11:28)

+I mentioned how the Lord emphasized to me: "Don't look back."
 Lot and his family were saved, but his wife didn't decide completely that following the Lord was worth everything.
-She turned back to look (with longing) at the world she was giving up, and she was turned into a pillar of salt (Gen 19:26) - salt, which is totally void of life.
+She turned back to look (with longing) at the world she was giving up, and she was turned into a pillar of salt (Gen 19:26) - salt, which is void of life.
+Life can't live in salt.

-As long as we look with longing toward things outside of Christ, how can the Lord put His life in us?
+As long as we look with longing toward things outside of Christ, we'll be missing something of the life of Jesus.

 We have to decide: I'm tired of being more excited for relaxation than running after Christ!
 I'm tired of being more excited for so many other things than to spend time with Jesus!
 I want to have a fire in my heart for the Lord that doesn't die out and it consumes everything else!